0xmzn/OSC22-Linux-Workshop/session-4/README.md

 # Functions in BASH

-Which do you think is easier and more organised?
+Which do you think is easier and more organized?
 ![Function Comparison](../imgs/FunctionsComparison.png)

-You may have guessed that B is more organised and easier to write, which is true as it contains the least amount of repeated code.
+You may have guessed that B is more organized and easier to write, which is true as it contains the least amount of repeated code.

-You can write functions in Bash to organise your code and you can also pass arguments to functions like you can pass them to scripts.
+You can write functions in Bash to organize your code and you can also pass arguments to functions like you can pass them to scripts.

 ## General Function Syntax